pSUNSET/Pytlin/README.md

 ```

 As you see, the result is `false` because the `==` operator in kotlin
-not only compares the value of the numbers but also checks whether they are in same type.
+not only compares the value of the numbers but also checks whether they are of the same type.

-But the function named `valEq` can deal with two problems we met.
+But the function named `valEq` can address two problems we encounter.
-Let's replace `==` operators with `valEq` infix functions.
+Let's replace the `==` operators with `valEq` infix functions.

 ```kotlin
 import net.psunset.pytlin.lang.valEq